 Curated by John Stephens

-Cross Lane Projects will launch its 2020 programme with the exhibition Made With… considering materiality in contemporary sculptural practice.
+Cross Lane Projects launches its 2020 programme with the exhibition Made With… considering materiality in contemporary sculptural practice.
 Curated by John Stephens, this new group show of contemporary sculptural presents work by artists Maxine Bristow, Anna Fairchild, Sian-Kate Mooney and Mark Woods.

-Made With… is concerned with those qualities of materials that are not just the means by which art objects are made but also with the ways in which the intrinsic qualities of materials and associated processes determine the form and the meaning of art objects; meanings that come from interests in social issues and issues of culture, gender and sexual politics, psychoanalytics, psychogeography and semiotics.
+Made With… is concerned with materials, not just as the means by which art objects are made but also with the ways in which the intrinsic qualities of materials and associated processes determine the form and the meaning of art objects.
+Their use of materials reflects the artists’ interests in social issues and issues of culture, gender and sexual politics, psychoanalytics, psychogeography and semiotics.